sagearora/opensteri-rasp/README.md

    - Run with sudo for USB operations
    - Add user to appropriate groups: `sudo usermod -a -G dialout $USER`

+5. **Archived printer not cleaning up**
+   - Check that the `archived_at` field is properly set in the database
+   - Verify GraphQL subscription is receiving updates
+   - Check logs for cleanup operation details

 ### Logs

 The application provides detailed logging for debugging: